 Getting a man to talk to you is more about you than the man you’ve set your sights on.
 Work on building your confidence and manage the psychological causes behind your shyness or social anxiety.

-Health professionals attest that eating healthy and regular exercise enhances mood and boosts mental well-being.
+Health professionals attest that eating healthy and exercising enhance mood and boost mental well-being.
 Also, you can prepare talking points before meeting the man.
 This combats nerves and helps get the conversation going.

-Once you have access to his social profiles, use publicly available data to figure out his interests and continue building a deeper connection.
+Once you access his social profiles, use publicly available data to figure out his interests and continue building a deeper connection.

 Emily Andrews is the marketing communications specialist at RecordsFinder, an online public records search company.
 Communications specialist by day and community volunteer at night, she believes in compassion and defending the defenseless.